How to Divide Property Equitably in a Divorce—What the Court Considers

 - Bankruptcy – If your former spouse files for bankruptcy after the divorce, you could be affected if your name still appears on certain credit contracts.
 To avoid this, talk to your divorce lawyer about having your name removed from such contracts when applicable.

 Do not leave the details of divorce to chance.
 Whether you have questions about child custody, spousal support, or debt liability, the Colwell Law Group has the answers.
 We look forward to helping you navigate through the process of divorce.

 Need a Saratoga County divorce lawyer?
 The Colwell Law Group, LLC, is a top family law firm in the area.
-Call us at 518-213-4204, or fill out our quick online contact form today.
+Call us or fill out our quick online contact form today.

 Equitable Division of Debt in a Divorce

 Dividing Marital Debts Equitably—What You Need to Know

 If dividing marital assets can cause contention in a divorce, separating marital debt can cause even more.
 It’s one matter to walk away with fewer assets.
 It’s another matter entirely to be saddled with debts you don’t feel obligated to pay.
 What can you do to protect yourself and your interests during this particularly sticky part of the divorce negotiations?